The Amazon Resource Name (ARN) and the assumed role ID, which are identifiers that you

 reference these credentials as a principal in a resource-based policy by using the ARN or

 assumed role ID.
 The ARN and ID include the

 RoleSessionName that you specified

 when you called

-The temporary security credentials, which include an access key ID, a secret access key, and a security (or session) token.
+The temporary security credentials, which include an access key ID, a secret access key, and a security token.